Emualluig/JsonBinary/README.md

 # JsonBinary
-Convert to and from json as a binary file.
+Convert JSON to and from a binary format.

 A C++ and a TypeScript version of the same serializer/deserializer can be found in this repository.